 And the curve on these burp cloths works great for protecting chests and backs!
 I wish I would have made even more.
 Hmm, maybe I’ll have to fray some more towels on purpose…

-Supplies for making a curved baby burp cloth:
+Supplies for making a curved baby burp cloth (with affiliates):

-- Kathy’s free curved burp cloth pattern (PDF)
+- Kathy’s free curved burp cloth sewing pattern (PDF)

 - Air soluble fabric marking pen